-Remember: Only the last SCSI peripheral in a daisy chain should have termination enabled.
+REMEMBER: Only the last SCSI peripheral in a daisy chain should have termination enabled.
 If you have any SCSI devices chained after your UltraPleX, you must disable or turn OFF the UltraPleX's termination using the following instructions:

-PX-32XSi Internal Termination
+Internal Termination

-The PX-32TS is shipped from the factory with its termination enabled (ON).
+The UltraPleX internal drive is shipped from the factory with its termination enabled (ON).

 To disable termination, remove the jumper from the termination pins on the back panel of your drive.
-Refer to the diagrams on pages 12 and 15 for the location of the termination pins (labeled "Term").
-They are the fifth set of pins from the left.
+Refer to the diagrams on page 16 for the location of the termination pins (labeled "Term").
+They are the second set of pins from the left.

-If your drive already is installed in your computer, be sure to turn off your computer power before removing (or reinstalling) the jumpers.
+If your drive is already installed in your computer, be sure to turn off your computer before removing (or reinstalling) the jumpers.
 We recommend that you retain the jumpers so you can reinsert them onto the termination pins if you later need to turn the drive's termination ON.

-PX-32XSe External Termination
+External Termination

-The PX-32TSe is shipped from the factory with its termination turned ON.
+The UltraPleX external drive is shipped from the factory with its termination turned ON.

 To turn the termination OFF, first turn off the drive's power, then change the second DIP switch on the rear panel of the drive to the OFF position.
-Refer to the pictures on pages 13 and 17 for the location of the termination switch (labeled "Term").
+Refer to the pictures on page 19 for the location of the termination switch (labeled "Term").
 It is the second of the five switches.